laravel/docs/validation.md

         ],
     ]);

-You can pass a column name different from the one in the request when calling the `unique` method.
-Also, if your table uses a primary key column name other than `id`, you may specify the name of the column when calling the `ignore` method:
+If your table uses a primary key column name other than `id`, you may specify the name of the column when calling the `ignore` method:

-    'email' => Rule::unique('users', 'email_address')->ignore($user->id, 'user_id')
+    Rule::unique('users')->ignore($user->id, 'user_id')

+By default, the `unique` rule will check the uniqueness of the column matching the name of the attribute being validated.
+However, you may pass a different column name as the second argument to the `unique` method:

+    Rule::unique('users', 'email_address')->ignore($user->id),

 **Adding Additional Where Clauses:**